Soil-transmitted helminthiasis

 It has become the most common parasitic disease of humans worldwide.
-Approximately two billion people (about a third of global population) are infected as of the latest estimate, and four billion at risk, surpassing even the all-time most prevalent parasitic disease, malaria.
+Approximately two billion people (about a fourth of global population) are infected as of the latest estimate, and four billion at risk, surpassing even the all-time most prevalent parasitic disease, malaria.
 The largest numbers of cases occur in impoverished rural areas of Sub-Saharan Africa, Latin America, Southeast Asia, and China.
 Its main cause, like for many types of helminth infections, is lack of sanitation, such as the practice of open defecation, lack of hygiene such as hand washing and walking barefoot on contaminated soil.
 It is regarded as one of the world's most important causes of intellectual and physical retardation.

 The helminthic disease is so named because the infection is transmitted through ingestion of the nematode eggs in the soil, which is contaminated through excrements.
 Therefore, the disease is most prevalent in warm and moist climates where sanitation and hygiene are poor and waters are unsafe, including the temperate zones during warmer months.
-STH is categorised among neglected tropical diseases because it inflicts tremendous disability and suffering, which can be clinically treated and relatively easily be prevented (primarily through improved sanitation), yet negligible attention has been given for many years.
+STH is categorised among neglected tropical diseases because it inflicts tremendous disability and suffering, which can be clinically treated and relatively easily prevented (primarily through improved sanitation), yet negligible attention has been given for many years.
 It is now among the target diseases of London Declaration on Neglected Tropical Diseases (launched on 30 January 2012) to be controlled/eradicated by 2020.

-Simple prevention and control strategies are access to improved sanitation, public awareness on personal hygiene and health education.
+Simple prevention and control strategies are access to improved sanitation, public awareness of personal hygiene, and health education.

 Types

 Soil-transmitted helminths are essentially intestinal parasites and their eggs which are liberated along with the faeces of infected persons into the soil.
 Ascaris and hookworm eggs become infective as they develop into larvae in soil.
-Infection occurs when vegetables and fruits, contaminated with soil infested eggs, are consumed; or when hands or fingers have been contaminated with dirt carrying the eggs are put in the mouth.
+Infection occurs when vegetables and fruits, contaminated with soil-infested eggs, are consumed; or when hands or fingers have been contaminated with dirt carrying the eggs are put in the mouth.
 On the other hand, hookworm eggs are not directly infective.
 They hatch in soil, releasing mobile larvae that can penetrate the skin.
 Thus infection is acquired through accidental contact with contaminated soil.

 Ascariasis

 Ascariasis of STH is caused by the large roundworm A. lumbricoides.
 It is estimated to be the most widespread STH, affecting approximately 1 billion people.
 The victims constitute about half of the populations in tropical and subtropical areas.
 Most conditions are mild and often show little or no symptoms.
-Heavy infections however are debilitating, causing severe intestinal blockage and impair growth in children.
+Heavy infections however are debilitating, causing severe intestinal blockage and impairing growth in children.
 Children, compounded with malnutrition, are most infected, with the most common age group being 3- to 8-year-olds, with an annual death of about 20,000.
-Children are more susceptible due to their frequent exposure to contaminated environment such as during playing, eating raw vegetables and fruits, and drinking wastewater.
+Children are more susceptible due to their frequent exposure to contaminated environments such as during playing, eating raw vegetables and fruits, and drinking wastewater.